phillip-haydon/philliphaydon.com/_posts/2012-01-18-ravendb-searching-across-multiple-properties.md

 Well from my understanding of how RavenDB works is like this, when we create an index, it's creating a sub-set of data that points to the document in RavenDB.

-For example I have all those documents inserted (link for the lazy), and these are all stored like so:
+For example I have all those documents inserted (<a href="http://pastie.org/3200462">link for the lazy</a>), and these are all stored like so:

 <img src="/images/ravendb-searching-7.png" />